mykola-den/Librarium/async experts/learning_log.md

 - as/aw is better than continue with. don't mix. switch cw ->

 - hot|cold tasks. need to .Start() or Task.Run() (cold tasks are bad design)
+## Review Note
+### TASK
+- ``Task`` it's a promise
+- IsC IsCom IsFaul
+- Task.Delay
+- use Task.Run 99%
+- Or Task.Factory.StartNew
+     -LONGrunning option
+     -detached-attached
+- runtime idiocy of accessing a variable closure i=9999,10,10,10.
+    - introduce temp var
+    - OR USE Factory.startnew
+- throw away continue iwth
+- Task.Unwrap
+### ASYNCAwait
+- for scalability
+- await multiple times. first fires. then result
+- eliding avoid state machine but have changed exception handling and using()
+- value task - replace task from result -less alloc onh sync happy path
+- with awaiting t.factory.start new do ``await unwrap()``
+- ability create a not started task is a nightmares

 # Async 2 W4